Center for the Performing and Cinematic Arts / BOYER COLLEGE OF MUSIC AND DANCE

 • PTE Academic: 53

-Entrance Exam: No audition is required for entry to the Music Technology master's program.
-Admitted students are required to take the master’s Diagnostic Examinations in Sound Recording, Sound Editing and Aural Theory prior to the first term of study.
+Entrance Exam: All admitted students are required to take the master’s Diagnostic Examinations in Sound Recording, Sound Editing and Aural Theory prior to the first term of study.
 See the Program Requirements tab for details.
+Admitted students who do not hold an undergraduate degree in music will also take an examination in written Music Theory prior to the first term of study.

 Portfolio: Applicants must demonstrate proficiency in music technology through submission of an entrance portfolio.